11/7/2024

 Operator

 Thank you, sir.
 Ladies and gentlemen, this does indeed conclude your conference call for today.
 Once again, thank you for attending.
-And at this time, do ask that you please disconnect your lines.
+And at this time, we do ask that you please disconnect your lines.

 Disclaimer